 Final denotes a constructed type that can not add, remove, or reorder members.
-This can be considered a nonextensible constructed type, with behavior similar to that of a type created before XTypes.
+This can be considered a non-extensible constructed type, with behavior similar to that of a type created before XTypes.
 A type can be marked as final with the @final annotation.

-The default extensibility can be changed with the -default-extensibility opendds_idl option.
+The default extensibility can be changed with opendds_idl --default-extensibility.